aojrzynski/Data-Science-Projects/README.md

 - **Technologies Used:** python, pandas, seaborn, matplotlib, scikit-learn, statsmodels, scipi
 - **Models Used:** Linear Regression, Ridge Regression

+## Project Overview
+### Increasing Employee Retention
+- **Description:** This project aims to perform clustering on employee data to identify distinct groups within the workforce.
+The analysis includes exploring the relationships between these clusters and employee attrition rates, providing insights into factors contributing to employee turnover.
+Key features analyzed include gender, job satisfaction, commute distance, performance, and department affiliation.
+The project also employs Principal Component Analysis (PCA) for dimensionality reduction and visualization of the clusters.
+- **Technologies Used:** python, pandas, numpy, seaborn, matplotlib, scikit-learn
+- **Models Used:** KMeans Clustering, Principal Component Analysis (PCA)

 ## Usage
 Each project folder contains specific instructions on how to run the scripts and notebooks.
 Refer to the README file within each project folder for detailed usage guidelines.